Our Drop-in Space

 - Invest in some planning for your workflow over the term.
 Do you over or underestimate the time you need to complete a paper?
 Are you often late handing in papers or highly stressed?
 The Writing Room is a good place to consult about making a plan to work through your papers as effectively as possible.

-- Work on application materials (e.g., Personal Statements, Research Statements, C.V.s).
-You can consult about application materials in the Writing Room.
+- Work on application materials (e.g., Personal Statements, Research Statements).
+You can consult about materials related to graduate and professional school applications in the Writing Room.
 You can also reserve one writing centre appointment per term for these materials.